karlidean/datafun-02-automation/README.md

 ## Installed Dependencies
 ## Did not use Jupyter notebooks, they are not necessary here!
 ## Git- add, commit, push to repo on GitHub
+# The Adventure
+## Add Module 1 Python file to THIS PROJECT (utils_dean.py)
+## created the dirbot and followed the todo's
+The real adventure was trying to figure out what I was doing because I think the file name was changed or something.
+I'm trying to still understand it at this point.
+## Once I figured out my issue, I was able to implement the code into my dean_project_setup.py
+## I completed all TODO's and was able to test the code.
+The screenshot shown is after I tested running it in a new terminal!
+## I committed the above pieces into Git.